 The farm assists buyers in finding the appropriate horse or assists sellers in marketing their horse by making contact with numerous professionals in the sport.
 10% commission is due on purchased horses that are brokered by Little Kentucky Farm.

-Consignment board is $1200, consisting of stabling, feed 2 -3 times per day, ground work, grooming, training rides, electronic and hardcopy marketing/advertising, video and photography.
+Consignment board is $1,350/month, consisting of stabling, feed 2 -3 times per day, ground work, grooming, training rides, electronic and hardcopy marketing/advertising, video and photography.
 Consignment horses are trained 5-6 days per week.
 Owner pays for competitions, schooling fees, farrier and vet.

 It’s not just Thoroughbreds, it’s any horse . . .